 I lined it with specially insulated fleece, Insul-Bright.
 It reflects heat/cold back to the source.
 Iced drinks stay cold and hot drinks stay warm!
 You might know Insul-Bright from my other projects like these hot pads (free hotpad pattern!), or from these small diy potholders.

 A reusable coffee sleeve is such a cute way to go green!
 And it's a perfect gift for teachers, coworkers, family, and friends.
 And this print would be so perfect for fussy cutting flaps on small purses, I need to make one.

 - 2 scraps of fabric, 14" by 4"

 - hook and loop tape (without adhesive at the back side): 2 ½" of each

 - the usual: sewing machine, thread, pins and sewing clips, rotary cutter and cutting mat or scissors, iron

-- Free coffee cozy pattern - scroll down to the end of the tutorial.
+- Free coffee cozy pattern - see step 1 of the tutorial.